 ETF trading, a popular choice amongst investors

-Trading CFDs on ETFs has gained popularity amongst investors worldwide due to their versatility.
+Trading leveraged products on ETFs has gained popularity amongst investors worldwide due to their versatility.
 Exchange-traded funds let you invest in more than one market at the same time, with the securities combined into ETFs usually falling into the same category, such as energy, technology, agriculture, and many others.

 So, if you are interested in a specific industry, you can trade stocks, commodities, and bonds from it altogether as ETFs.